aquasecurity/tracee/docs/docs/flags/config.1.md

 The **\-\-config** flag allows you to specify global configuration options for Tracee by providing a configuration file.

-The configuration file supports both structured (nested) and flat (CLI-style) formats, and can include settings for all Tracee subsystems including output formats, event filters, enrichment options, buffers, logging, and more.
+The configuration file supports structured (nested) YAML under each top-level key, or a list of CLI-style flag strings under that same key.
+Dotted keys at the root of the file (for example `server.http-address`) are not loaded; each subsystem must appear as its own top-level key (`server`, `output`, `logging`, and so on).

 ## FILE FORMAT